-1st Workshop on emotion awareness for pervasive computing with mobile and wearable devices
+8th Workshop on emotion awareness for pervasive computing

-While there have been contributions targeting some of these challenges, there are still unsolved problems.
-The proposed workshop will explore the challenges of sensing, modeling, recognition, and synthesis of emotion detection with embedded sensors in smartphones and wearable devices for pervasive computing.
-Therefore, we invite unique contributions addressing these challenges and provide a workshop to facilitate collaboration among research groups focusing on emotion detection for pervasive computing.
+While there have been, many contributions targeting some of these challenges, there are still unsolved problems.
+The workshop will explore the challenges of the sensing, modelling, and recognizing of emotions by using embedded sensors in smartphones, in wearable devices, and pervasive sensors (e.g. RF sensors) for pervasive computing.
+We aim to have unique contributions addressing these challenges and to provide a discussion space to facilitate collaboration among researchers interested in emotion recognition for pervasive computing.

 Prof. Dr. Klaus David (Kassel University, Germany)

 Prof. Dr. Tadashi Okoshi (Keio University, Japan)